 Films I Haven’t Seen: Cold Turkey

 The first half of the last day of TCMFF is refreshingly very flexible for me.
-There’s definitely a few favorites in this section, but they’re not necessarily ones I have my heart set on seeing.
+There are definitely a few favorites in this section, but they’re not necessarily ones I have my heart set on seeing.
 It will really all depend on the TBA titles, which I imagine will be what I end up picking over what’s on the schedule already.
 If not, I’ll likely go see Holiday, which actress Diane Baker will be at.
 I could also be swayed to see The Defiant Ones instead or go to the screening for Mad Love purely because Bill Hader will be there.
 Again, it will all depend on what I’m in the mood for.

 For these next two blocks, I’m going to take it easy and head over to Club TCM at the Hollywood Roosevelt Hotel for the panel discussions “Hollywood Love Stories and Celebrity Culture” and “The Complicated Legacy of Gone with the Wind”, barring a good TBA title of course.
 Plus between the two events, there will be a TCM Backlot meetup at the hotel, so all the more reason to stick around.
 But if I decide to go to more screenings instead, it’d be Magnificent Obsession, then either Marty or The Killers with star Angie Dickinson, the latter of which may depend on if I end up seeing her at the Ocean’s 11 screening.